seth127/bigValley/README.md

 2. the number of times to restart the world before quitting the program
 3. whether or not to show a plot visualizing each year (`plot` for showing or `no` for only printing text output)

-A quick starting default to try is `python bigValleySimScript.py 100 3 plot`
+A quick starting default is `python bigValleySimScript.py 100 3 plot`

 The parameters which determine the fate of your critters and your world are set in the `bigValleySimScript.py` file.
 These parameters are discussed below.
 You can open it and manually change them to attempt to make your ecosystem more stable.
 Or...